Creating custom language plugins

 methods in the API documentation.

-methods turn source code into a Block
+Briefly, the parse and save methods turn source code into a Block value

-operation constructs depenendecy graph for the code block
+and vice versa; the bind operation constructs depenendecy graph for the code block

-evaluates nodes in the dependnecy graph.
+and evaluate evaluates nodes in the dependnecy graph.

-In our trivial example, we don’t have any source code, so parse
+In our trivial example, we don’t have any source code, so parse returns a

-object with just the (required) language
+Block object with just the (required) language field and save returns empty

-, we have to do a little bit of work though:
+string.
+For bind and evaluate, we have to do a little bit of work though:

 export const mergerLanguagePlugin : Langs.LanguagePlugin = {